infretis/infretis/examples/gromacs/puckering/README.md

 After observing a reactive path, we assume that we have a reasonable set of interfaces and initial paths.
 Open the `restart.toml` file and change the number of `workers` to 4 and the number of `steps` to 1000.
 Fire off the simulation by invoking `infretis` with the `restart.toml` file.
 This may take some time, depending on your hardware.

 # Step 4: Analysis
+The following analysis is performed iwthin the `step3_infretis` folder.
 ## The transition mechanism
 We can say something about the mechanism of the complete $^4\text{C}_1 \rightarrow ^1\text{C}_4$ transition of your molecule if we assume that the barrier is symmetric from the equator to the south-pole (this might be a crude approximation for molecules with low symmetry such as sugars).
 The final configuration of your reactive paths would then be the transition state of the whole $^4\text{C}_1 \rightarrow ^1\text{C}_4$ transition.